-- I. Due Process Hearings - ... - (6) Duties of the SED of the department.
+- (6) Duties of the SED of the department.
 Upon receipt of a written request for due process, the SED shall: - (a) appoint a qualified and impartial hearing officer who meets the requirements of 34 CFR Sec.
 300.511(c) and 20 USC Sec.
-1415(f)(3)(A); - (b) arrange for the appointment of a qualified and impartial mediator or IEP facilitator pursuant to
+1415(f)(3)(A); - (b) arrange for the appointment of a qualified and impartial mediator or IEP facilitator pursuant to 34 CFR Sec.
+300.506 to offer ADR services to the parties; - (c) inform the parent in writing of any free or lowcost legal and other relevant services available in the area; the SEB shall also make this information available whenever requested by a parent; and - (d) inform the parent that in any action or proceeding brought under 20 USC Sec.
+1415, a electronic findings of fact and decisions.

-- (3) Prohibit the introduction of any evidence at the hearing that has not been disclosed to that party at least five business days before the hearing; - (4) Obtain a written, or, at the option of the parents, electronic, verbatim record of the hearing; and - (5) Obtain written, or, at the option of the parents, electronic findings of fact and decisions. - (b) Additional disclosure of information. - (1) At least five business days prior to a hearing conducted pursuant to § 300.511(a), each party must disclose to all other parties all evaluations completed by that date and recommendations based on the offering party' evaluations that the party intends to use at the hearing. - (2) A hearing officer may bar any party that fails to comply with paragraph (b)(1) of this section from introducing the relevant evaluation or recommendation at the hearing without the consent of the other party. - (c) Parental rights at hearings.
+- (b) Additional disclosure of information. - (1) At least five business days prior to a hearing conducted pursuant to § 300.511(a), each party must disclose to all other parties all evaluations completed by that date and recommendations based on the offering party' evaluations that the party intends to use at the hearing. - (2) A hearing officer may bar any party that fails to comply with paragraph (b)(1) of this section from introducing the relevant evaluation or recommendation at the hearing without the consent of the other party. - (c) Parental rights at hearings.
 Parents involved in hearings must be given the right to- - (1) Have the child who is the subject of the hearing present; - (2) Open the hearing to the public; and - (3) Have the record of the hearing and the findings of fact and decisions described in paragraphs (a)(4) and (a)(5) of this section provided at no cost to parents.